aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 > [!NOTE]
 > Reader endpoints and RDS Proxy routes go through an **opaque endpoint**, so the reader selection strategy never applies there.
 The driver always evaluates the worst backend-reader lag — sourced from the cached Aurora topology when available, otherwise from the published host specs (the `Math.max` row above).
 The pinned-reader fast path also does not apply because the endpoint host does not identify the backend instance.

+The fallback never overrides explicit application intent; it is skipped entirely — no lag measurement, no topology refresh, no warning — when:

+- the current statement carries an explicit routing hint (for example `/*@reader*/`),
+- the session is declared read-only (`Connection.setReadOnly(true)`), which also covers read-only transactions,
-A read inside an active local or XA transaction remains pinned to its existing connection.
+- an active local or XA transaction is in progress, since the connection is pinned to its existing connection regardless.

 In an Aurora Global Database with Global Write Forwarding, a fallback can remain on a secondary-region reader because write forwarding does not make reads fresh; connect to the primary region when freshness is required.

 > [!WARNING]
 > When replica lag rises above the threshold, **all** reads that would normally go to readers are redirected to the writer for as long as the lag persists.
 In a read-heavy cluster this can instantly concentrate the full read load on the single writer, potentially overwhelming it — a connection storm, CPU/I/O overload, and even a cascading failure as the slowed writer increases lag further.
 Mitigations: